AleCisMar/VirTaK/README.md

 ### Download VirTaK database:

 * The VirTaK database is available at https://drive.google.com/file/d/1VLRQnxTf5QJCJ8oPgL2LKA7u8vHnnEQZ/view?usp=sharing.
-This is a compressed directory that contains all files needed to execute VirTaK.py, PanPhylo.py, get_domain_info.sh, and build_virtak_database.py.
+This is a compressed directory that contains all files needed to execute VirTaK.py, PanPhylo.py, get_domain_info.py, get_gos.sh, and build_virtak_database.py.
 It includes a copy of the Pfam-A database.

 ## Execution